pellinlab/ABSOLVE-seq/README.md

 The individual pipeline steps are:

-1. **Sample demultiplexing on target barcode**: A pooled multi-sample sequencing run is demultiplexed into target-barcode-specific read files
+1. **Target Barcode Demultiplexing:** Deconvolution of pooled sequencing data into target-specific read files.
-2. **Sample demultiplexing on plasmid barcode**: Target-specific read files s demultiplexed into target-plasmid-barcode-specific read files
+2. **Plasmid Barcode Demultiplexing**: Stratification of target-specific reads by unique plasmid barcodes.
-3. **Identifying good plasmid barcode from plasmid pools**
+3. **Plasmid Barcode Filtering**: Identification and selection of high-quality plasmid barcodes from the pool.
-3. **Editing analysis with CRISPResso2**:
+4. **CRISPResso2 Analysis**: Quantification of editing outcomes using the CRISPResso2 pipeline.
-4. **Dedud and recombination filtering**:
+5. **Deduplication & Recombination Filtering**: Removal of PCR duplicates and recombination artifacts.
-5. **Indel estimation and power analysis**:
+6. **Indel Estimation & Power Analysis**: Statistical assessment of insertion/deletion frequencies and experimental power.
-6. **Visualization and report**:
+7. **Visualization & Reporting**: Generation of summary plots and comprehensive data reports.

 ## Running Analysis Steps Individually<a name="individual_steps"></a>